A detailed exploration of the cultural and architectural contributions of the Mughal Empire to Indian heritage.

 Jahangir and Shah Jahan introduced the pietra dura decoration technique, seen in structures like the Taj Mahal and Moti Masjid.

-Shah Jahan's legacy included notable constructions like the Jama Masjid in Delhi, featuring tall minarets and domes.
+Shah Jahan's architectural legacy included notable constructions like the Jama Masjid in Delhi, featuring tall minarets and domes.